 The company’s founder, Rick Alden, was on a chairlift in Park City, Utah, when he came across the problem of not being able to take a call while he was listening to music.
 Thus, launching Skullcandy.

 The company’s products are mainly targeted towards outdoor action sports enthusiasts while catering to the other segments as well.

-When you go to their website, your eyes are thrusted upon by the remarkable combination of black and red colors that instantly grab your attention.
+When you go to their website, your eyes are thrust upon by the remarkable combination of black and red colors that instantly grab your attention.
 The website uses colors extremely well and showcases its products with a neat panache.

 The website looks thoroughly well-made and professional.
-Perhaps, a custom ecommerce website design is at play here.
+Perhaps, a custom eCommerce website design is at play here.
 Whether it’s the fonts used, the visuals incorporated, the colors used, or the way that their products are placed – it all just fits perfectly well together.

 Thing Ind.
-Or Thing Industries, is a design studio, based in New York.
+Or Thing Industries is a design studio, based in New York.
 It was founded by Bridie Picot in 2013 and the brand is known for making “optimistic and adventurous objects for home”.

 The business came into being when the founder started designing things herself, for her upstate cabin.
 This gave her an idea that perhaps many others would enjoy the products that she’d made as well.

 The products are quite interesting and are segmented towards a particular niche.
-Some of the products that are visible on the website include: Sacrificial Chair, Boob Hook, Banana Pillow, Birdhouse Bookshelf, Beast Rug, Upside Down Shelf, Cheeseboard Animals, Ham Leg, Brick Blanket, Egg hook, etc.
+Some of the products that are visible on the website include Sacrificial Chair, Boob Hook, Banana Pillow, Birdhouse Bookshelf, Beast Rug, Upside Down Shelf, Cheeseboard Animals, Ham Leg, Brick Blanket, Egg hook, etc.